About JADE

 The type of language used in job descriptions makes a difference in who applies for a job or not.
-Women are often less likely to apply for higher paid roles, for instance.
-Likewise, those who are older may shy away from jobs that call for 'a go-getter attitude', or for someone to be 'dynamic'.
+Women are often less likely to apply for higher-paying roles.
+Those who are older may shy away from jobs that call for "a go-getter attitude" or for someone to be "dynamic".

 Why is this tool important?

-Exclusionary language in job descriptions can cause people to feel excluded from jobs that they are qualified for.
-By identifying these questionable pieces of language and suggesting alternatives, JADE supports more inclusive hiring practices.
+Exclusionary language in job descriptions can cause people to feel excluded from jobs they are qualified for.
+By identifying these pieces of language and suggesting alternatives, JADE supports more inclusive hiring practices.

-More recently, JADE has been expanded to support more inclusive language across various industries and contexts.
-It now flags a much wider array of exclusionary language so it is useful far beyond job descriptions.
+More recently, JADE now covers more inclusive language across various industries and contexts.
+It now flags a much wider array of exclusionary language, making it useful far beyond job descriptions.

 What do these categories mean?